 Feedback from previous students indicates that as a result of this course, they have become articulate and confident in presenting their research at conferences, aspiring, creative and confident in changing practice, aspiring to enhance practice resulting in promotion to forensic lead, and becoming more confident as a person.
 In addition, they have become articulate in writing at Level 7, critical of research, creative with learning and adaptable to learning and time management.
 Furthermore, they have been facilitated to be adaptable, confident, articulate leaders in forensic radiography with some becoming active committee members of the International Association of Forensic Radiographers, with some also engaging with the Department of Health and Home Office as a result, demonstrating the significant impact of this course on forensic imaging nationally and internationally.

 Information for international students

-International students are required to demonstrate an IELTS Score of 6.5 at time of application
+International students will be expected to demonstrate an IELTS Score of 6.5 at time of application.

 Fees and funding

 For funding information, please contact the University Finance Office, +44 (0)1642 342171, email email@example.com

 Course contact details